rivue/Gamified-Study-Tool/README.md

         hard probably (goal: 2 high level bullet points / wk):
         - ⭐️ remove alert message in library creator (not hard but have to remember)

-                - TODO: THEN DELETE SECTION / UNIT / COURSE / LIBRARY!!!
-INTERTWINING JULES STUFF ON THE WAY

         - ✅ ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)
             - ⭐️ Delete sections (requires entering the name of the unit / course just for accidental reasons) <-- come back to